Best credit cards for restaurants of December 2024

 Advertiser Disclosure: The listings that appear on the website are from credit card companies from which Bankrate receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.
 Here's an explanation for and how we rate our cards.

-- Custom Cash® Card: Best for rewards strategists
+- Custom Cash® Card: Best for automatic bonus cash back

 - Capital One Savor Cash Rewards Credit Card: Best for dining + groceries